Dreksh/bazel-swift-openapi-generator/README.md

 )
 ```

-### Not Hosted in a Bazel Repository
+### Not Hosted in a Bazel Registry

-Since this is not in the bazel repository yet, the module will need to be added via the WORKSPACE.
+Since this is not in the bazel registry yet, the module will need to be added via the WORKSPACE.
 This is due to the `swift-openapi-generator` bazel module containing another repository dependency, which requires
 Accessing the `@swift-openapi-generator//:extensions.bzl` file to load.